top of page

 One created a block I’ve been unlearning ever since.
 The other lit a path that eventually became my life’s work.

-And now, every time I teach - whether it’s a group of students, a room full of professionals, or a one-on-one session - I remember this:
+And now, every time I teach - whether it’s a group of students, a room full of professionals, or a one-on-one session - I remember this with love:

 Everyone carries a story behind their eyes.